-Doorway Into Light has been presenting community education programs and trainings throughout Hawaii since 2006 in churches, rotary clubs, senior centers and many other venues.
+Doorway Into Light has been presenting community education programs and trainings throughout Hawaii since 2006 in churches, rotary clubs, senior centers, the University of Hawaii and many other venues.

 We are helping to transform the funeral industry from profit-driven business to community-building work and sacred service, utilizing sustainable, inexpensive and compassionate practices and empowering families and communities to reclaim important ‘village building’ work.

 Our educational outreach includes: